 GET A FREE CLAIM ASSESSMENT

 Without a doubt, injury or illness of any type can be painful and frustrating for its victim.
 When it comes to injuries or illnesses caused by medical negligence, it can feel even worse because we put our complete trust in our medical professionals to help us feel better, not worse.
-If you are in Birmingham and have suffered an injury or illness due to negligent treatment on the part of a medical professional, our medical negligence solicitors in Birmingham can help you make a compensation claim.
+If you are in Birmingham and have suffered an injury or illness due to negligent treatment on the part of a medical professional, our medical negligence solicitors can help you make a compensation claim.

 At Medical Negligence Direct, we work with a panel of specialist medical negligence solicitors in the UK, including Birmingham.
-We have a strong record in helping families in Birmingham and surrounding areas receive compensation for medical negligence.
+We have a strong record in helping families in Birmingham and surrounding areas receive compensation for negligence.
 Our solicitors have successfully handled cases against medical professionals from private healthcare organizations as well as the NHS.

-Types of Medical Negligence Claims We Handle
+Medical Negligence Claims We Handle in Birmingham

 - Misdiagnosis/Missed/Delayed Diagnosis